mathgladiator/adama-lang/docs/docs/reference-document-variables.md

 {"output":"","balance":0.0,"count":0}
 ```

 The *public* and *private* control what people will see, and the omission of either results in *private* by default.
-In this case case, people will see
+In this case, people will see
 ```js
 {"output":""}
 ````